numba/numba/docs/source/numpy_support.rst

 Right now support for ufuncs is quite limited in no-python mode.
 Meaning that only a selection of the ufuncs work in no-python mode.

-Also, in its current implementation ufuncs working on array will only compile in no-python mode if the output array is explicit.
+Also, in its current implementation ufuncs working on arrays will only compile in no-python mode if the output is explicit (the output array is passed as second argument).
 Note that this limitation does not apply when applied to scalars

 Following is a list of the different *NumPy* ufuncs that *numba* is aware of, sorted in the same way as in the *NumPy* documentation.